 It has been asserted that the Hutchinson Drive entrances to Willsmere were at this time intended to be used only in emergencies.

-Willsmere contains 256 apartments and townhouses.
+Willsmere contains over 250 apartments and townhouses.
 Typically, this number of dwellings would be serviced by at least four vehicle access routes.
 Willsmere currently has two.
-One is a side entrance and one a rear entrance.
-It has no formal main entrance.